-As a retired wildlife management biologist for the state of West Virginia for 42 years, he influenced important conservation projects for the Ruffed Grouse, American Woodcock and many other species over his long career.
-Many projects occurring in the legendary Canaan Valley of West Virginia.
-His knowledge of natural history in the area is one of the most well versed in modern times.
+Walter Lesser worked as a wildlife management biologist for the state of West Virginia for over 42 years.
+He’s retired now, but during his career he influenced important conservation projects for the ruffed grouse, American woodcock, and many other species.
+That includes many projects in the legendary Canaan Valley of West Virginia, too.
+Lesser has world class expertise on the natural history of the area.

-This film was shot during the Ruffed Grouse Society Camp Tour and #HealthyForests Campaign in 2016 to help promote active timber management of forests throughout the country to create balanced forest health for future generations.
-Project Upland continues efforts to help promote conservation to preserve our natural resources and oldest human traditions.
+The film was shot during the Ruffed Grouse Society Camp Tour and the #HealthyForests Campaign in 2016.
+The Campaign promoted active timber management of forests throughout the country in order to create balanced forest health for future generations.
+Project Upland promotes conservation efforts for natural resources and the oldest human traditions.

 Walter Lesser currently resides in the Allegheny Mountains of West Virginia.

 Last modified: April 22, 2019